Nobel medal for DNA discovery brings more than $4.7 million at auction

 The price and record "demonstrate the growing strength in the market for the iconic pieces related to the early understanding and development of the implications of DNA and its growing relevance today," said Francis Wahlgren, international director of books and manuscripts at Christie's.

-Watson, along with Francis Crick and Maurice Wilkins, unraveled the double-helix structure and function of deoxyribonucleic acid (DNA) in Britain in 1953 in a discovery that heralded the modern era of biology.
+Watson, along with Francis Crick and Maurice Wilkins, unravelled the double-helix structure and function of deoxyribonucleic acid (DNA) in Britain in 1953 in a discovery that heralded the modern era of biology.

 The scientists received the Nobel Prize for medicine in 1962 for their groundbreaking work in genetics.
 Watson, 86, said he planned to donate part of the proceeds to charities and to support scientific research.